Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

    SAS is installed in the /sas folder on all VMs.

+<a name="obtainURLs"></a>
+#### Obtain SAS VA and SAS Studio URLs

+Obtain the SAS VA and SAS Studio URLs, as follows:
+1. Open the Resource group.
+2. Select "Deployments".by opening the Resource group, selecting “Deployments”, selecting the “azuredeploy” item in the list, then selecting the “Outputs” for that deployment
+3. Select "azuredeploy" from the list.
+4. Select "Outputs" for that deployment.

 <a name="restartservices"></a>
 ### Restarting Services
-Some services may not successfully restart when the deployment completes.
+(content under development: Do we still need this?
+Should it go in the Troubleshooting section?
+PD) Some services may not successfully restart when the deployment completes.

 To restart the midtier services, SSH to the midtier-0 VM instance and perform the following steps: